Basic guide to start your first Google Ads campaign from scratch

 Make sure that users who click on your ad will end up on a landing page that is optimised for their conversion.
 Choose a simple design, with an eye-catching and powerful headline, a clear and concise text, and visuals that help you get your message across.

 The text of your ad must be short, precise and attractive.
 Make a unique value proposition that sets you apart from the competition.
 Add a call to action.
 Try to include the keyword in the URL so that it is highlighted and has more exposure.

 In order to compare results, it will be necessary to create at least two slightly different ads that will help you to determine which one works best and gradually optimise your campaign.

 On the dashboard, go to the keywords and set the match type.
 Google defaults to the "broad match" type, but you will probably need a more specific match.
 With broad match, Google will choose any word in your phrase and show your ad with searches that include any of those words, possibly also in searches that have little or nothing to do with your products and services.
 Using this type of broad match is one of the most common reasons why Ads campaigns are sometimes unprofitable.

 Google Ads is a great solution for online advertising with great flexibility, but it also has a complexity that makes it difficult to get the most out of every euro invested.

-As a Google Partner, BCM Marketing is a marketing agency specialized in Google Ads and we can help you establish the best strategy and optimize your SEM campaigns to the maximum.
+As a Google Partner, BCM Marketing is a marketing agency specialised in Google Ads and we can help you establish the best strategy and optimise your SEM campaigns to the maximum.